The Reef 2050 WQIP review

 These targets will be reviewed based on the latest available science including new, higher resolution satellite data.

-Developing a new target for urban land use
+Reviewing the target for urban land use

 Urban and industrial activities contribute only 7% of the dissolved inorganic nitrogen and 1.9% of sediment in run-off flowing to the Reef, but the impact can be locally significant.